-microsuction Ear Wax removal
+microsuction Ear Wax Removal Specialists

 Microsuction ear wax removal is the most commonly used technique to remove a build-up of wax from the ear.
 A build-up of ear wax can affect people of any age, at any time.
 Ear wax usually passes from the body naturally, but sometimes it needs a little more encouragement.

 Microsuction is a painless and quick procedure which safely removes ear wax.
 We have compiled a list of frequently asked questions to help you to understand more about the microsuction process but if you have any questions feel free to get in touch.

 About Ear Wax

 Cerumen (or ear wax) – is actually required to help prevent dust and dirt from entering our ears.
 It’s a natural substance which protects the delicate lining of the ear canal and provides a line of defence against bacteria, fungal infections and water.

 Sometimes our ears produce too much wax which can cause discomfort and sometimes pain.
 By having wax carefully and correctly removed by a professional, you can ensure your ear canal is protected and improve your hearing once again.